 Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

-Private enforcement of competition law in Europe has in the past decade been driven in large part by the aggregation and enforcement of damages claims brought by multiple companies affected by the same competition law infringement in one single action.
-Follow-on damages actions based on forms of claims aggregation have been brought in various jurisdictions: for example, against the participants of Europe-wide cartels in Air Cargo, Hydrogen Peroxide, Lifts and Escalator, Sodium Chlorate, Paraffin Wax and Trucks.
-Aggregated or bundled claims have also been brought following decisions of national competition authorities, such as in Cement and Sugar in Germany.
+Private enforcement of competition law in Europe has in the past decade been driven in large part by the enforcement of damages claims aggregated from multiple companies affected by the same competition law infringement in one single action.
+Follow-on damages actions based on forms of claims aggregation have been brought in various jurisdictions: for example, against participants of Europe-wide cartels in Air Cargo, Hydrogen Peroxide, Lifts and Escalators, Sodium Chlorate, Paraffin Wax and Trucks.
 The cases led to landmark judgments by courts in several jurisdictions and to numerous out-of-court settlements resulting in significant compensation payments to corporate antitrust victims.

-In parallel, some EU Member States have introduced forms of group or class actions, partially as a reaction to the Commission Recommendation on common principles for collective redress mechanisms in Europe.
-The collective mechanisms adopted across the EU vary significantly: while in France, Italy and Germany victims may opt into a collective or representative action, the United Kingdom and Portugal provide opt-out mechanisms, and countries like Belgium have an alternative opt-in or opt-out model, where the competent court decides on the applicable mechanism depending on the circumstances of the case.
-With the exception of the United Kingdom (e.g., in Mastercard, Trucks and Forex), these mechanisms have not yet played a role in the context of antitrust litigation.
-Nevertheless, they are practically indispensable in allowing the enforcement of mass claims at the end-consumer level.
+In parallel, several EU Member States have introduced forms of group or class actions, partially as a reaction to the Commission Recommendation on common principles for collective redress mechanisms in Europe.
+The collective mechanisms adopted across the EU vary significantly: while in France, Italy (pre- and post-judgment) and Germany victims may opt into a collective or representative action, the United Kingdom and Portugal provide opt-out mechanisms, countries like Belgium have an alternative opt-in or opt-out model, where the court decides on the mechanism depending on the circumstances of the case.
+With the exception of the United Kingdom (e.g., in Mastercard, Trucks and Forex), having left the European Union on 31 January 2020, these mechanisms have not yet played a role in the context of antitrust litigation.
+Nevertheless, they are practically indispensable in allowing the enforcement of mass claims, in particular at the end-consumer level.

-The present chapter reflects on current developments, the need for effective collective approaches in cartel cases, the impact of the EU Directive 2014/104/EU (the Directive), the multi-jurisdictional framework for bringing such claims in Europe-wide cases and strategic considerations from a claimant perspective.
+The present chapter reflects on current developments, the need for effective collective approaches in private enforcement cases, the impact of the EU Directive 2014/104/EU (the Directive), the multi-jurisdictional framework for bringing such claims and strategic considerations from a claimant perspective.

 Directive and beyond: need for collective approaches

-The Directive is a milestone for the private enforcement of competition law in the EU.
-It codifies case law of the European Court of Justice (CJEU) on the right to full compensation for competition law infringements and provides for a (minimum) common legal framework in the Member States.
-However, the Directive does not tackle many practical obstacles that claimants face when assessing or pursuing antitrust claims and does not provide for collective enforcement approaches.
+The Directive codified case law of the European Court of Justice (CJEU) on the right to full compensation for competition law infringements and provides for a (minimum) common legal framework in the EU Member States.
+However, it did not specifically provide for collective procedures.

 Practical difficulties to full compensation